On this page...

 Application of control objectives to the trustee who is not a sole trustee

 The application of certain control objectives for appointments (other than sole appointments) will sometimes be constrained by the constitution of the trustee body.
-The regulator recognises that a trustee may not be able to demonstrate the suitability and/or operational effectiveness for certain control objectives in these circumstances, where for example the trustee body does not adopt control procedures of the trustee.
+TPR recognises that a trustee may not be able to demonstrate the suitability and/or operational effectiveness for certain control objectives in these circumstances, where for example the trustee body does not adopt control procedures of the trustee.

 Control objectives that may fall into this category are likely to include, but not limited to, 6, 11, 12, and 14 of the appendix to the supplement.
 However, all these control objectives are relevant when an assurance report is obtained for the purpose of applying to be on the Trustee Register; and we would expect relevant trustees to design and document control procedures.